Mel Pervais

 Melvin "Mel" Pervais (born 1940) is a Canadian-American business executive, entrepreneur, engineer and member of the Ojibwa Nation.

 Early life and education

 Pervais was born and raised on the Fort William Reserve near Thunder Bay, Ontario, the eldest son of eight children.
-At age five he began his academic studies in a one-room schoolhouse, housing eight grades, on the reserve.
+At age five he began his studies in a one-room schoolhouse, housing eight grades, on the reserve.
 At age twelve he was sent to a Jesuit-run boarding school for Indian boys, the Garnier Residential School, 500 mi away in Spanish, Ontario, and graduated at sixteen.

 Career

 Early career

 At age sixteen, Pervais started work as a night watchman for the Jones Construction Company.
 Two months later, he took the opportunity to begin an apprenticeship as an instrument technician with Noranda Mines in Cutler, Ontario.
 Over the next seventeen years, he held various positions in the power generation industry before joining Johnson Controls in 1973 as the manager of a newly formed calibration engineering department.
 Pervais redirected the department's focus to nuclear power, boosting sales from $100,000 to $5 million over three years.